Do you think, programmers are evaluated only according to the number of languages they can code in?

 This is not to say that you need a business degree or even any professional knowledge about business.
 Rather, employers would be impressed if you understood their company’s business model on a basic level.

-Why do You Need Business Side Knowledge to Become Better Programmer?
+Why do You Need Business Side Knowledge to Become a Better Programmer?

 As mentioned above, programmers today work in teams that often involve management, marketing, and communications.
-The aim is working toward a particular business goal.
+The aim is to work toward a particular business goal.

 Being able to understand that goal would make a programmer a valuable employee.